 A dishonorable discharge is also a PUNITIVE action against a military member only handed down by a court-martial proceeding.
 Serious offenses such as murder, rape or desertion will usually result in a general court martial, unless it involves a flag-ranking officer, of course.
 Flag-ranking officers are allowed to retire to avoid prosecution and are almost never court-martialed, regardless of what they do.

-The military can and does convene general court martials for “crimes” that bear no malice such as fraternization (dating someone junior in rank).
-Statistically, most all discharges from a general court-martial are dishonorable for enlisted members and a “dismissal” for an officer.
-For all intents and purposes, a “dismissal” is a “dishonorable” discharge.
+The military can and does convene general court-martials for “crimes” that bear no malice such as fraternization (dating someone junior in rank).
+Statistically, most all discharges from a general court-martial are dishonorable for enlisted members and a “dismissal” for officers.
+Again, flag-ranking officer generally always receive an honorable discharge regardless of the crime they have committed.
+Statistics will bear this out.
+A “dismissal” is a “dishonorable discharge.”

-Personnel receiving a dishonorable discharge do not receive any VA benefits, and may never possess a firearm or be allowed to vote.
+Personnel receiving a dishonorable discharge (or dismissal) are barred from receiving any VA benefits, and may never possess a firearm or be allowed to vote.
 Dishonorable dischargees will generally have a very hard time finding any employment above minimum wage for the rest of their lives.
 A dishonorable discharge is a life sentence.